 Delta State University's campus in Cleveland sits on more than 300 acres.
 Five residence halls house up to 1,237 students.
-Noteworthy buildings include the Bologna Performing Arts Center, Whitfield Hall (Delta Music Institute), Roberts-LaForge Library, and Nowell Student Union that includes the bookstore, post office and "The Mill" food court.
+Signature buildings include the Bologna Performing Arts Center, Whitfield Hall (Delta Music Institute), Roberts-LaForge Library, and Nowell Student Union that includes the bookstore, post office and the newly redesigned "The Mill" food court.